 The Land, Environment, Economics and Policy Institute (LEEP) aims to develop knowledge and understanding to inform governments, businesses and communities about how land and the environment are managed and used; the policies that affect this; the impact upon people and how policy should be better designed, appraised and evaluated.

-The Institute builds upon an established and internationally acclaimed track record of research excellence, combining research leaders from the Centre for Social and Economic Research on the Global Environment (CSERGE) and the Centre for Rural Policy Research (CRPR).
-Together with its international research partners, LEEP brings together experts from the diversity of social, economic and natural sciences needed to provide an integrated understanding of the ways in which these complex systems interact.
+The Institute builds upon an established and internationally acclaimed track record of research excellence.
+Together with its international research partners, LEEP brings together research leaders and experts from the diversity of social, economic and natural sciences needed to provide an integrated understanding of the ways in which these complex systems interact.